bradonomics/bradonomics.com/_pages/email-signup-success.md

 Thanks for joining me.
 Happy to have you along for the journey.

-Here are two things to get you started:
+Two things before we get started:

 1. First, you'll want to whitelist brad@bradonomics.com.

-2. I may end up in your promotional or clutter tabs since I send this newsletter with Buttondown.
+2. I may end up in your promotional or clutter tabs since I send emails with Buttondown.
 Just drag emails from me into your general inbox and you should be good.

-3. If you'd like to find out a bit more about me, you can read my [about page]({{ "/about/" | absolute_url }}) or checkout [my personal canon]({{ "/canon/" | absolute_url }}).

 That's it for now ... more soon.